blowdart/AspNetAuthorizationWorkshop/README.md

 * Run the app and load the /Document URL.
 Ensure you see a list of documents and you can click into each one.

 Now we need to define operations to authorize against.
 For a document this might be Read, Write, Edit and Delete.
-We provide a base class, OperationAuthorizationRequirement which you can use as a starting point, but it’s optional.
+We provide a base class, OperationAuthorizationRequirement which you can use as a starting point, but itâ€™s optional.

 * Define an requirement for editing, `EditRequirement.cs`